fortran-lang/fortran-lang.org/learn/os_setup/index.md

 - - -

-*The matter of the text editors and IDEs has always been highly controversial among the developers' community.
-What you will choose in the end is a matter of personal taste.
-Every solution comes with its own short- and forthcomings.
+*The choice of text editors and IDEs has been controversial among the developers.
+What you choose is a matter of personal taste.
+Every solution comes with its own pros and cons.
 For that reason, in this guide, we will not push the reader towards one or another direction.
 We will, however, present a list of the most popular tools.*